 - Error: This is the 4-digit messaging error code associated with the message.
 For more information, please see the complete list of messaging error codes.

-- Carrier: This is the name of the carrier, either originating carrier or destination carrier depending on the direction of the message.
+- Carrier: This is the name of the carrier, either the originating or the destination one, depending on the direction of the message.

 - Campaign Class: The campaign class of the message, or unregistered.
-Only applies to A2P traffic where campaigns have been registered.
+This only applies to A2P traffic where campaigns have been registered.

 - Segment Count: SMS messages that exceed the character limitation for their given encoding are broken into multiple parts in order to be sent or received.
 This is the total quantity of parts your message was broken into.

 Message Logs show the real-time status of the message.
-This diagram shows the multiple statuses a message goes through as it is being sent through Bandwidth to its intended destination.
+This diagram shows multiple statuses the message goes through as it's being sent through Bandwidth to its intended destination.